-Hello and welcome to the St Mary Bourne website and in particular the St Peter’s Church.
+Hello and welcome to the St Mary Bourne website and in particular St Peter’s Church.

-This page will give you a little information about the church but if you do visit the building there is a church guide which will tell you what to look out for as you walk around the building
+This page will give you a little information about the church but if you do visit the building there is a church guide that will tell you what to look out for as you walk around the building.

 Why are the pillars not directly opposite each other across the church?
 Why is the arch directly to your right as you enter so thick?
 Why is the first arch in the north arcade (row of arches) so small and narrow?

 No details earlier than the second half of the 12th century can now be seen, but the present chancel arch has 12th-century masonry which was re-used early in the 14th.
 In or around 1350–60 the south or Lady chapel of the nave was added.
 The upper part of the tower suggests a rebuilding in the 16th or 17th century.